cornucopia-rs/cornucopia/docs/src/writing_queries/type_annotations.md

 # Type annotations
-Type annotations allow you to customise the structs that Clorinde generates for your rows (and parameters, see [the section below](#parameter-structs)).
+Type annotations allow you to customise the structs that Cornucopia generates for your rows (and parameters, see [the section below](#parameter-structs)).
 Furthermore, this allows you to share these types between multiple queries.

 To create type annotations, declare them using the `--:` syntax.
 Type annotations only need to declare the nullable columns.
 Here's how it looks: